s-kumano/imagenet-superclass/readme.md

 # ImageNet superclass
-The examples of superclass list and source code.
+The example of superclass list and source code.
 The number of superclasses is 558.

 ## requirements